 Spam Comment Protection

-Edublogs uses three main ways to protect your blog against spam comments:
+There are two main ways your site is protected against spam comments:

 - All logged out visitors must enter the anti-spam word.
-The anti-spam word is designed to verify a comment is human; it protects your blog against automated spam comment scripts.
+The anti-spam word is designed to verify a comment is human; it protects your site against automated spam comment scripts.

-- The first comment by a new commenter is moderated and their subsequent comments are immediately published on all newly created blogs.
+- The first comment by a new commenter is moderated and their subsequent comments are immediately published.
 This ensures that only comments by commenters you trust are automatically published.

 Unwanted Comment Options

-Occasionally you might have an issue with a specific commenter.
+Occasionally you might have an issue with spam commenter(s).

 There are a range of ways you can deal with this:

-- Set up your blog so all comments are moderated and aren’t published until approved by an admin user.
+- Change your comment moderation so that all comments are moderated and aren’t published until approved by an admin user.

 - Set up a comment blacklist to target specific words, name , URL, email address or IP.
 If it matches something anywhere in the comment’s content, name, URL, e-mail, or IP, the comment is sent immediately to your comment spam folder.